ComputerScienceHouse/Jumpstart/README.md

 # Jumpstart
 A graphical interface that runs on a RPI in the lobby of my dorm.
+Author: Beckett Jenen